 How to stay safe in Fes

-Morocco is a third world country, and while I didn’t encounter any troubles in Fes, it’s always good to be prepared.
+Morocco is a developing country, and while I didn’t encounter any troubles in Fes, it’s always good to be prepared.
 From food poisoning to medina pickpocketers, various things may go wrong and ruin your vacation.

 While I sincerely wish you never need to use it, I can’t stress enough how important getting the insurance is.